shivam091/personal-blog/privacy-policy.md

   [Terms of Service](https://policies.google.com/terms).
 - **CounterAPI v2**: Used to display post view counts.
 Collects minimal, anonymous request data to provide statistics.
 - **Embedded content**: Some posts may include third-party embeds (e.g., GitHub, YouTube) which collect their own data under their privacy policies.
+- **Netlify Forms**: Used to handle form submissions securely.
+  Netlify temporarily processes and stores submitted data (including metadata such as IP address and submission time) to deliver it to me.
+  Data handling is governed by [Netlify’s Privacy Policy](https://www.netlify.com/privacy/).

 I do not sell or trade personal information, but third-party platforms may collect usage data when their content is embedded.